chairbender/consenscia/README.md

 Whenever you make changes to the database, you should make them in liquibaseDatabaseChangelog.xml.
 You can then apply them using the updateDB task

-# Plan
-## Phase I
-Start with minimal features just to get something working.
- * Users can create accounts
- * Users can add papers
- * Papers are just a title, abstract, and link
- * Users can upvote or downvote papers
- * Users can view the amount of upvotes or downvotes.

-Single page application.
-Start with simple, shortsighted architecture
-Frontend:
-ReactJS + Router.
-JSX.
-Redux for Flux.
-Typescript.
-Babel.
-ES2016+.
-Fetch.
-Webserver:
-Java with Spring Boot.
-Familiar but I want to learn annotations.
-DB:
-MySQL

-Build automation:
-Gradle + Gulp.

-For phase 2, make it easier to scale: consider services oriented architecture.
-"Onion-style".
-Outer services, firehose, inner services.
-Use NoSQL only when necessary (probably won't be).